 At that time there were no nationally recognised vocational qualifications, and the Institute's exams became the route to enter the meat industry.
 This continued until NVQs were introduced, and the Meat Training Council (MTC) was established as a charity and became the National Training Organisation (NTO) and Awarding Body for the meat industry.
-This this point the Institute of Meat became purely a professional body.
+At this point the Institute of Meat became purely a professional body.

 When NTOs were abolished and Sector Skills Councils replaced them, the MTC board took the decision to widen the scope of the awarding body, to encompass the entire food and drink industry.
 Thus changing the name to Food and Drink Qualifications Ltd. This move was highly successful and led to us building a team with high levels of food specific expertise.